Bachelor of Arts in Fine Arts: Art History

 The Marist-LdM Bachelor in Fine Arts degree with a concentration in Art History program offers students unique access to one of the most vibrant art history environments in Europe.
 Florence’s rich history and extensive tradition of avant-garde intellectuals and artists spans classical antiquity through the modern age.
 Consequently, this city is the ideal destination for students interested in studying art and art history.

-The B.A. in Fine Arts with a concentration in Art History is a four-year program designed to provide both a survey of western art and an in-depth study of selected periods.
-In addition to the required course work, students concentrating in art history must pursue an alternative discipline, preferably in a foreign language.
+The B.A. in Art History is a four-year degree program designed to provide both a survey of western art and an in-depth study of selected periods.
+The exciting course offerings utilize Florence’s rich history in the arts to teach students how to apply historical context to understand a work of art better.
+In addition to the required art history coursework, students must take three courses in an alternative discipline such as Italian language or studio art.

 REQUIREMENTS FOR A BACHELOR OF ARTS IN FINE ARTS: ART HISTORY